-Goal 1: The Breakdown of Everyday Action
+Goal 1: UNDERSTANDING The Breakdown of Everyday Action

-Goal 2: Error Detection in Everyday Action
+Goal 2: EVERYDAY Action INTERVENTION

-Task Training: Dr. Brianne Bettcher has recently developed and tested a method for enhancing knowledge of everyday tasks in people with dementia.
-This intervention strategy was specifically developed for improving everyday error monitoring.
-Results have shown significantly lower error rates and significantly higher error detection following a brief task training interval.
+Task Training: While a graduate student in the Temple Cognitive Neuropsychology Laboratory, Dr. Brianne Bettcher developed and tested a method for enhancing knowledge of everyday tasks in people with dementia, called “Task Training.”
+Task Training was designed to be delivered immediately preceding task performance and targeted problems with everyday error monitoring by boosting task knowledge.
+Results with the intervention showed significantly lower error rates and significantly higher error detection following a brief Task Training interval.
 Training stimuli are available here for download:

 - General Task Training Instructions

 - Task2 (Task2 part1)

 - Task3 (Task3 part1; Task3 part2; Task3 part3)

 Personal Object Project: We identified an advantage for personal objects on tasks of semantic knowledge and use in people with Alzheimer’s disease.
 People with Alzheimer’s disease demonstrated richer semantic associations and more accurate use gestures when presented with their own, personally familiar objects relative to exemplars of the same object provided by the examiner (i.e., their comb vs. a comb provided by the examiner).
 This effect was observed even when people were not able to reliably distinguish their own personal object from the examiner’s object.
 This finding suggests that to optimize everyday function in people with dementia we must ensure that they use objects that are highly familiar to them or provide opportunities for object training.